 Other study authors are Guoying Yu, Argyris Tzouvelekis, Rong Wang, Jose D. Herazo-Maya, Gabriel H. Ibarra, Anup Srivastava, Joao Pedro Werneck de Castro, Giuseppe DeIuliis, Farida Ahangari, Tony Woolard, Nachelle Aurelien, Rafael Arrojo e Drigo, Ye Gan, Morven Graham, Xinran Liu, Robert J. Homer, Thomas S. Scanlan, Praveen Mannam, Patty J. Lee, Erica L. Herzog, and Antonio C. Bianco.

 The work was supported in part by the National Institutes of Health, the American Lung Association and the Pulmonary Fibrosis Foundation.
-Tzouvelekis, Yu, and Kaminski are inventors on a pending patent on use of thyroid hormone as an antifibrotic agent.
+Tzouvelekis, Yu, and Kaminski are inventors on a pending patent on the use of thyroid hormone as an antifibrotic agent.